Disclaimer

 Sr. Josepha of Jesus

 (a.k.a.
-Maria Anna Lindmayer)
+Maria Anna Lindmayr)

 Once again it's November, the month especially dedicated by Holy Mother Church to the remembrance of the Poor Souls ... and today I am happy to feature a holy Carmelite who had a great devotion to them.
-She isn't officially a Saint yet, but her Cause for Canonization was opened by her diocese, which speaks of the worthiness of her character.
+She isn't officially a Saint yet, but her Cause for Canonization was opened by her diocese, which speaks well of the worthiness of her character.

 A painting of Maria Anna Lindmayer,